 No matter how good Plautilla Bricci’s work is, the highlight of the church is definitely the chapel dedicated to Saint Matthew, which can be found at the end of the left aisle.
 It is more commonly known as the Cappella Contarelli.
 The name sounds Italian, but it was actually named after Matthieu Cointerel (1519-1585), a French cardinal who had commissioned the chapel in his will and left a handsome sum of money to construct it.
 Cointerel liked to call himself Matteo Contarelli in the Italian style.
 Since the cardinal was called Matthieu or Matteo – Matthew in English – it was never in doubt that the chapel was going to be dedicated to the Evangelist.
 However, the project proceeded just slowly after Cointerel’s death in 1585, and in 1599 the executors of his will hired Caravaggio to paint three pieces for the chapel.

 Caravaggio finished his paintings around 1602.
 All three are related to the life of Saint Matthew the Evangelist.
 The altarpiece against the back wall features the Inspiration of Saint Matthew (see above).
 The painting on the left wall shows the Call of Saint Matthew while that on the right wall is about his Martyrdom.
 The latter has a little Easter egg: the painter himself can be seen in the background, just to the left of the semi-naked man in the centre.
 All three paintings are of outstanding quality and it is hard to say which of them is the best.
 I first visited the San Luigi dei Francesi in 2013 and it had a pretty strict “no photo” policy back then, so I bought a reproduction of the Call of Saint Matthew, my personal favourite.
-I re-visited the church in 2017 and apparently the rules have been relaxed.
+I re-visited the church in 2017 and 2022, and apparently the rules have been relaxed.
 Photography is now allowed, as long as you do not use flash.
 The light in the chapel is excellent – as long as you put enough coins in the box – so you do not need flash anyway.

 - Capitool Reisgidsen Rome, 2009 Dutch edition, p.
 122;